Questions About ReNova?

-Q. Does ReNova really work, I have always heard an alcoholic has to stop drinking altogether?
+Q. Does ReNova really work to reduce drinking, I have always heard an alcoholic has to stop drinking altogether?

-A. Yes, in the right candidates for moderation ReNova really works to reduce alcohol use dramatically, down to normal social drinking levels, and improve psychological health at the same time.
+A. Yes, in the right candidates for moderation ReNova really works to reduce alcohol use dramatically.
+Drinking goes down to normal social drinking levels, and ReNova improve psychological health at the same time.

 Q. Is ReNova the same as the Sinclair Method?

 A. Not at all.
 While the Sinclair Method (importantly) proved persons with Alcohol Use Disorder could drink within normal limits, most are forced to stop using it, because they experience side effects they find intolerable (migraine headaches, emotional and sexual dysphoria, severe nausea, insomnia).
-ReNova has only one reported side effect: mild nausea.
-This occurs in approximately 1:3 clients and lasts about one week.
-It is easily controlled by food or use of anti-nausea over the counter medication.
+ReNova doesn't have these side effects.

 Q. I have heard that the Sinclair Method can take months to really work, what about ReNova?

 A. ReNova begins to act quickly and full results are seen in the same time frame that many are just begin to see early results from the Sinclair Method.